WWE Smackdown preview: The lineup for tonight's show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s WWE Smackdown.

+-“The Motor City Machine Guns” Alex Shelley and Chris Sabin vs. “DIY” Johnny Gargano and Tommaso Ciampa for a shot at the WWE Tag Team Titles

+-Andrade vs. Carmelo Hayes in the “game seven” match with LA Knight as special referee

-Powell’s POV: A video package essentially confirmed that the debuting team will be “The Motor City Machine Guns” Alex Shelley and Chris Sabin.
-Smackdown will be live on Friday from Columbia, South Carolina at Colonial Life Arena.
-Jake Barnett and I are swapping Smackdown and AEW Dynamite coverage this week and next week, so join me for our weekly live review of Smackdown as the show airs Fridays on USA Network at 7CT/8ET.
-May same night Smackdown audio review will be available exclusively for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Andrade and Hayes will have the seventh and deciding match of their series that is tied 3-3.
+Smackdown will be live from Brooklyn, New York at Barclays Center.
+Jake Barnett and I are swapping live coverage again this week, so join me for my weekly live review of Smackdown as the show airs Friday on USA Network at 7CT/8ET.
+My same night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment